 In 2020, the Council's financial position like many other public and private sector organisations was put under severe stress by the pandemic.
-In addition to seeking £12.8m of Capitalisation (over two years 2020/21- 2021/22) from the Government and in order to address its financial difficulties, the Council has implemented a major Recovery and Reset programme.
+In addition to seeking £12.8m of Capitalisation (over two years 2020/21- 2021/22) from the Government and in order to address its financial difficulties, the Council has implemented a major Recovery and Reset programme (renamed Recovery and Stabilisation in 2022/23).
 It aims to ensure that it makes the required savings and transform the Council.
-The Council was on track to deliver £2.4m of savings and additional income in 2021/22 and a further £4m in 2022/23 - reducing its net expenditure by over £6m per annum.
+The Council is on track to deliver £2.4m of savings and a further £4m in 2022/23 - reducing its net expenditure by over £6m per annum.